Holomorphic spheres and four-dimensional symplectic pairs: Introduction

 \section{Introduction}

-A symplectic pair on a smooth manifold \cite{BGK, BK, KM} is a pair of non-trivial closed two-forms $(\omega, \eta)$, of constant and complementary ranks, for which $\omega$ restricts to a symplectic form on the leaves of the kernel foliation of $\eta$, and vice versa.
-On a four-manifold $M$, a symplectic pair $(\omega, \eta)$ can be equivalently defined as a pair of symplectic forms $(\Omega_+, \Omega_-)$ satisfying
+A symplectic pair of type $(k, n-k)$ on a smooth manifold $M$ of dimension $2n$ \cite{BGK, BK, KM} is a pair of closed two-forms $(\omega, \eta)$ of constant and complementary ranks $2k$ and $2(n-k)$ respectively such that $\omega^{2k} \wedge \eta^{2(n-k)}$ is a volume form.
+To make the definition interesting, we will assume that $0 < k <n$.
+Then, when $M$ has dimension four --- the case of interest in the present article --- a symplectic pair on $M$ can only be of type $(1,1)$.